 Rules and Laws

-Our license holders are governed by the Texas Real Estate License Act, the Inspector Act, and the Timeshare Act.
+Our license holders are governed by the The Real Estate License Act, the Inspector Act, and the Timeshare Act.
 These Acts establish the makeup of the Commission and its advisory committees and outline procedures by which a person can become real estate license holders in Texas.
 The Acts also describe TREC’s jurisdiction over license holders and registrants.

 TREC has the authority to adopt administrative rules to provide specificity to provisions of the Acts.
 TREC may also adopt rules to establish a policy regarding certain practices.
 Both the Acts and TREC rules are a great resource for helping consumers know what to expect from a real estate service provider.